physimals/quantiphyse/README.md

 The easiest method of installation is to request a .deb, .app or .exe file.
 This files will be made available in the repository soon.

-If running the source, I recommend using a virtualenv with pip so that the latest libraries are used.

 See:
 https://github.com/benjaminirving/PkView_help_files
 for usage. *This documentation is very out of data and needs updating*